The story of Brill

 Which brings us 'round to realizing that a Brill IS the first Threepersons.
 At left above is a KR, with a 'late' Brill at right.
 The Brill was a much-narrowed but not simplified version of the KR; and the Threepersons is that further simplified version we know so well today.
 Another post will explain how a Threepersons 'works'; it's not at all the simple scabbard it appears to be.

 Modern copyists of the Brill, such as today's El Paso Saddlery that is not related to the original company that failed in 1902, don't realize (unless they have a copy of Holstory by now) what actually makes a Brill, a Brill: it's that cuff.
-The cuff isn't ornamental; it's positioned carefully to form the lowermost edges of the belt loop tunnel.
-Many are found that are for very narrow belts.
-Then Kluge and later Rabensburg varied this tunnel width for wider belts, the hard way: they didn't move the cuff, they moved the fold in the holster!
-This had the effect of actually lowering the holster on the belt if the belt was very wide because for the narrow belted holsters the fold of the holsters was set to be just as hard up against the top end of the welt as possible.
-So moving the fold while keeping the cuff in its original position forced the holster itself, downwards.
+And that cuff isn't ornamental; it's positioned carefully to form the lowermost edges of the belt loop tunnel.
+Many are found that are for very narrow belts of an inch, for example.
+Then Kluge and later Rabensburg varied this tunnel width for wider belts, but the hard way: they didn't move the cuff, they moved the fold in the holster!
+This had the effect of actually lowering the holster on the belt if the belt was very wide because for the narrow belted holsters the fold of the holsters had been set to be just as hard up against the top end of the welt as possible.
+So moving the fold while keeping the cuff in its original position forced the holster itself downwards.

-As a designer I can 'see' the elements floating together as N.J. pared down the KR version, being forced into position like the reverse of the Earth's tectonic plates floating apart to form the continents.
+As a designer I can 'see' the elements floating apart like tectonic plates as N.J. pared down the KR version, then being shifted into new positions as were the Earth's continents:

-Then, welts were used (early Brills by Kluge had just the one welt, which prior had not ever been used by any holster maker except in the KR) while later Brills by N.J. had 2 and even three welts.
+Then, welts were added (early Brills by Kluge had just the one welt, which prior had not ever been used by any holster maker except in the KR) while later Brills by N.J. had 2 and even three welts.
 The welts had/have a purpose: jammed up against the SAA's frame so hard that the holster itself swells as the pistol is inserted even today, they grip the frame to hold the pistol into a strapless holster.
 There are a few such with straps yet that is usually confined to the very shortest barrel revolvers that were even constructed differently to keep these sawed-off guns in the holster.
-A VERY intelligent design, is the Brill by Rabensburg.
+A VERY intelligent design, is the Brill by Rabensburg, and a pair is found in Tom Threepersons' own holster.

 The muzzle of a Brill has a lip extending from it so that it can be sewn to the fender that is behind it and only as wide as the holster pocket itself.
 And the welt inside that end of the holster is skived and layered to be thicker than everywhere else!
 It appears that this complex combination was chosen so that the holster muzzle would lay flat against the wearer to prevent pressure on the revolver muzzle; which it does accomplish.
 These welted seams are always hand-sewn and the cuffs are, too.

 Details of the design's construction enable us to know when they were made, and in many cases even which company other than Brill made the copies (most were marked, too).
-Another story about how to 'date' a Brill or even a Brillalike, from its construction :-) later.
+Those that are called 'early' were made by Brill 1912 to 1932 and those called 'late' were made 1932 to 1961.
+By different saddlers, neither of which was Brill himself.